All Purpose Cultural Cat Girl Nuku Nuku: Characters

-CEO of Japan's biggest military contractor, and an obsessively protective mother, Akiko's greatest goals are to reclaim Ryunosuke from her husband and to capture Nuku Nuku in order to reverse engineer her.
-Because of the delicate nature of the information about Nuku Nuku's existence she does not try to legally reclaim Ryu, but instead relies on numerous abduction attempts by her two henchwomen Arisa and Kyouko.
-In spite of her borderline-demented attitude and love of firepower, she does indeed love Ryunosuke and only wants what's best for him.
+CEO of Japan's biggest military contractor, and an obsessively protective mother, Akiko's greatest goals are to reclaim Ryūnosuke from her husband and to capture Nuku Nuku in order to reverse engineer her.
+Because of the delicate nature of the information about Nuku Nuku's existence she does not try to legally reclaim Ryū, but instead relies on numerous abduction attempts by her two henchwomen Arisa and Kyōko.
+In spite of her borderline-demented attitude and love of firepower, she does indeed love Ryūnosuke and only wants what's best for him.
 That said, all else is business to her, and is frighteningly ruthless and manipulative to get what she wants and was even willing to turn a blind eye to Nuku Nuku when the cat girl was working at a restaurant her company owned.